idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 - Powerful TMX editing and maintenance features
 - Alternative clipboard workflow to translate unsupported formats
 - Special workflow for translating paper documents and images
-- Network memory server for remote or team work
+- Network memory server for remote or teamwork
 - Active community and very attentive developer, interested in user feedback and ideas for future development

 **Platforms:** GNU/Linux, Windows, OS X.